Your pet dog is your favorite.

 - Lastly, make sure you give your dog the activity and time.
 It requires pretty less daily.

 - Give your dog love and caresses if it seeks attention.
-Admittedly, the most acceptable present we can give our dogs is love and acknowledgement.
+Admittedly, the most acceptable present we can give our dogs is love and acknowledgment.

 Can it be a symptom of anxiety in my dog if it stands on me?